 That sanctioning lends the new World Pro Racing tour even more credibility with fans—and racers.
 The famed Ted Ligety is a frequent marquee contestant.
 But the underdogs come out too.
 Jake Jacobs is a chimney sweep in summer, but does pretty darn well.
 You also have dark horses, like the former University of Colorado star Max Bervy who recently shocked the field by besting the mighty Ted Shred.

 When the racers return next winter, you’ll be able to watch all this action go down on CBS and YouTube—and follow a docuseries online.
 But as fun as that is, there’s no better way to catch dual super slalom than in person at Granby Ranch.
 The tour held a hugely successful stop here in December; its first of many.
 “We want to go to places that might not ever see a World Cup,” says World Pro Racing chief Jon Franklin.
 “We want fans to be able to see top-level racing all around the country.
 Bode was here to announce his ski academy during our event and talked on camera.
 He had three uncles that raced on the tour in the ’80s and ’90s.
 With a big screen and the finish right at the base area, Granby Ranch is just as worthy of a venue as Aspen.
 And next year the Granby Ranch venue will be the longest and steepest on the World Pro Racing tour.”

-This story appears in Granby Ranch’s fall mini-magazine edition.
+This story appears in Granby Ranch’s winter mini-magazine edition.
 For more information or to get a print copy, please email eloveland (@) granbyranch.com.